How Long Should A Memory Foam Mattress Last?

 This longevity is one of the reasons why memory foam mattresses have gained significant popularity among consumers.

-However, it's important to note that this is an average lifespan.
 Some memory foam mattresses may last longer, while others may need replacement sooner.
 The longevity of a memory foam mattress is not set in stone and can vary based on several factors.

 Factors Influencing Memory Foam Mattress Lifespan